ETHAN ALLEN – THE MAN & THE MYTH

 Vermont’s Public Opinion, Loyalist vs Rebel, Tory vs Patriot

 5. Why was Ethan Allen a high-profile figure and national

-Context: His rise in national stature through-out the duration of
+Context: Lexington and Bunker Hill.
+Revolution in the air.
+Ethan’s rise in national stature throughout the duration of the war.

 6. Ethan Allen's continued role in Vermont politics